How Much Does It Cost to Replace a Hose Bib in 2025?

 You’ll need to pay for running new plumbing lines if:

-• You’re installing a yard hydrant.
+• You’re setting up a remote yard hydrant.

 Labor